hlucey/third-party/cis4-rmc-publish.md

 6. Click **Add Deployment** and select the plan and the broker you want to deploy.
 7. Select the Region and Data Center where you want to deploy your service to and click **Add**.
 8. From the **Deployments** page, review your unpublished deployment and click **Publish**.
-9. From the **Publish to the Catalog** page, review the details of your deployment and click **Publish**.
+9. From the **Publish to the Catalog** page, review the details of your deployment, and click **Publish**.

-The Deployments page must now be marked complete in the navigation, indicating that you've passed the minimum requirements.
+The Deployments page must now be marked complete in the navigation, indicating that you passed the minimum requirements.

 Stuck on a deployment failure?
 Contact your IBM representative for help.
 {: tip}